Principal Investigator is a university employee who has a Full-Time position that includes:

 The final stage in the grant lifecycle is grant closeout.
 This phase begins when

-either the grant award period has expired, or when the Chicago State University draws down its entire grant award.
+the grant award period has expired or the Chicago State University draws down its entire grant award.
 Federal awarding agencies will notify Chicago State University as it nears the end of its grant term to request final reports.
-If Chicago State University is nearing the end of its grant term but has not yet expended its entire grant award,
+Suppose Chicago

 2 CFR Part 200 Sections 200.343 thru 200.345 give detailed guidance on grant closeout